34th Armoured Brigade (United Kingdom): Clarkeforce

 Clarkeforce rested on 25 October to plan the next phase of its advance towards Roosendaal (Operation Thruster).
-Once again, 56th Infantry Bde prepared the way by advancing from Esschen to Nispen during the night of 25/26 October.
-After supporting this advance, 191st (H&EY) Fd Rgt's Forward Observation Officers (FOOs) rejoined Clarkeforce for its push towards Brembosch, beginning at 10.00 the following morning.
-The advance encountered strong enemy rearguards, losing four tanks and an SP gun from 245 Bty, 62nd A/T Rgt, but Clarkeforce reached the town by the end of the day.
+The 56th Infantry Brigade prepared the way by advancing from Esschen to Nispen during the night of 25/26 October.
+After supporting this advance, 191st (H&EY) Field Regiment Forward Observation Officers (FOOs) rejoined Clarkeforce for its push towards Brembosch, beginning at 10:00 a.m. the following morning.
+The advance encountered strong enemy rearguards, losing four tanks and an SP gun from the 245th Battery, 62nd A/T Regiment, but Clarkeforce reached the town by the end of the day.
 The following morning the Leicesters crossed a massive anti-tank ditch using ladders, then a bulldozer tried to make it passable.
 In the end, the top of the concrete obstacle was shot away using high explosive and armour-piercing shells from the Churchills and Achilles.
 It took the rest of the day and concentrated artillery firepower to push the enemy off two hilltop strongpoints.